 - (a) competence in the provision of nursing or midwifery care as specified by registration requirements, NMBA standards and codes, educational preparation, relevant legislation and context of care and reports professionally to a Nurse Grade 7; and - (b) specialised clinical expertise, greater experience and/or specialised skills in clinical care, leadership, management, education and or research.

-Classification may include but is not limited to: - (a) Provision of clinical, professional and/or education and research advice. - (b) Professional portfolio content and context expertise.
+- (a) Provision of clinical, professional and/or education and research advice. - (b) Professional portfolio content and context expertise.